danveloper/grails-js-controllers/README.md

 }
 ```

-Like controllers, libraries must also be registered with the `ApplicationContainer`.
+Like controllers, libraries must also be registered with the `ApplicationContainer` after they are loaded.

 ```javascript
 function PaymentLibrary() {